-Following our commitment to achieve Net Zero by 2030, and provide regular updates on our progress, we have now taken a further step towards achieving our goal.
+Following our commitment to achieve net zero by 2040, and provide regular updates on our progress, we have now taken a further step towards achieving our goal.

-Point Progress has taken the SME Climate Commitment, counting us in the global Race to Zero campaign.
+We have taken the SME climate commitment, counting us in the global Race to zero campaign.